 Team Norms

-Teams are well-advised to agree upon a written set of norms and rules upon team formation.
+Teams are often advised to negotiate and agree upon a written set of norms and rules upon team formation.
 These are commitments team members make to each other.
 Some common types of norms are outlined below.

 Teams are ideally co-located in the same room or space while they work for fast interactions and rapid team building

-- ideal size is debatable.
-Some say 7 members +/- 2… who are these people and what do they know?
+- ideal team size is debatable.
+Some say 7 members +/- 2… But who are these people and what do they know?

 - build a team that has broad knowledge across several areas and deep knowledge in specific areas